GRV96/syspathmodif/README.md

 more than once.
 Moreover, the modules and packages in `sys.modules` can be imported everywhere with no modifications to `sys.path`.

-Knowing this, you can determine with function `sm_contains` if a module or package is already importable.
+Knowing this, you can use function `sm_contains` to determine if a module or package is already importable.
 If `sm_contains` returns `True`, modifiying `sys.path` is not required to import the module or package.